MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Remove an owner

 > [!IMPORTANT]
 > When you remove an owner whose credentials are used to access Power Automate services, you should update the credentials for those connections so that the flow will continue to run properly.
-More information: [Update connections](#update-connections)
+More information: [Manage a connection](#Manage-a-connection)

 1. On the flow details page, in the **Owners** section, select **Edit**.